 |Atmospheric Pressure||Heating and Cooling of the Atmosphere|

-- Present around 10-50 km above earth surface and acts as a sieve, absorbing UV (ultraviolet rays) from the sun.
+- Present around 10-50 km above the earth’s surface and acts as a sieve, absorbing UV (ultraviolet rays) from the sun.

-- Ozone averts the harmful rays from reaching the surface of the earth.
+- Ozone averts harmful rays from reaching the surface of the earth.

 - Water vapour is a variable gas, declines with altitude.